 Hill repeats are a type of interval workout.

 Warm up for 3 km or 2 miles.
-Then, run uphill, hard, between a 9-10 RPE, for the amount of time indicated in the specific workout.
-Jog back down to your starting point and repeat for the indicated number of times.
+Then, run uphill hard at a 9-10 RPE for the indicated time in the specific workout.
+Jog back down to your starting point and repeat for the stated number of times.

 Cool down for another 3 km or 2 miles.